Golden Onion Casserole

 Remove from the oven, top with the buttered bread slices and return to the oven for 30 more minutes.

-Serve and garnish with thyme if desired.
+Serve and garnish with thyme.

 Nutrition